Diversity at Stanford

 Here are four statements that we often hear from prospective applicants:

-A Stanford education can absolutely be affordable.
+"I can’t afford to go there."A Stanford education can absolutely be affordable.
 Our strong Financial Aid program ensures that 100% of a student’s demonstrated need will be met by grants, not loans.
 In addition, eligible students can receive a fee waiver to cover the cost of applying to Stanford.
 To learn more about Financial Aid, visit financialaid.stanford.edu.

-Stanford boasts a diverse student population—for example, roughly half of Stanford students self-identify as people of color, and about 15% of students are the first in their families to attend college.
-There are over 700 student groups, as well as institutional resources, to support students with a variety of backgrounds and interests.
+"I won’t fit in there."Stanford boasts a diverse student population—for example, roughly half of Stanford students self-identify as people of color, and about 15% of students are the first in their families to attend college.
+There are approximately 600 student groups, as well as institutional resources, to support students with a variety of backgrounds and interests.

+"I have to be a genius to get in."Stanford uses a holistic evaluation process, which means that we consider your application in your individual context.
 The application to Stanford is more than just GPAs and test scores—we want to understand how you have challenged yourself during high school with a consistently rigorous course load, and what unique perspective you would bring to the Stanford community.
-We appreciate seeing a positive academic trajectory, or a consistently strong academic performance from 10th through 12th grades.
+We appreciate seeing a positive academic trajectory, and a consistently strong academic performance from 10th through 12th grades.